 - Look backward to the ending and acknowledge what you had.
 Look forward to the beginning and the possibilities it could create.

-- Re-emphasize the reason for the change and recognize that reason as why you are beginning anew.
+- Create strategies for tackling new problems.
+When you meet new challenges, re-emphasize the reason for the change and recognize that reason as why you’re beginning anew.

 - Find ways to mark your success.
+Acknowledge small wins.

-People experience organizational change in many different ways and the process of transition will vary.
+People experience organizational change in many different ways, and the process of transition will vary.
 As a leader, you must deal with your own personal uncertainty and resistance to change.
-Recognize that your process of going through endings, neutral zones and new beginnings will affect your work and the people around you.
+Recognize that your process of going through endings, neutral zones, and new beginnings will affect your work and the people around you.

 Leading the Human Side of Change and Transition